SonnyMcCann1/FinalProject/README.md

 # FinalProject

-The code for my final project can be found in FinalCode_ShoppingBasket Along with another ReadME file with a short explanation
+The code for my final project can be found as the .ino file in the FinalCode_ShoppingBasket folder along with another ReadME file with a short explanation.